Q&A Advice & Support

 Many teens are too consumed with just keeping up with the pressures and expectations on them to do much else.
 An extra boost of energy gives you an opportunity to steer your own course.
 I suggest making a list of cool things you’d like to do, and pick one to focus on.

 If you can’t think of ideas, consider these ideas: journaling, writing fiction or nonfiction, learning to code, yoga, meditation, art, music, sewing, crafts, volunteering, taking free online classes, learning the art of persuasion, or learning about careers you think might be interesting.
-If you start down one interest and get bored, you can switch.
+If you start down one interest and get bored, then switch to another.
 This is the age to explore new interests!

 It sounds cliche, but find what topics you’re passionate about.
 If you don’t know yet, explore different areas.
 We’re lucky to be growing up in the Information Age, where learning is at our fingertips and can get you started in many areas.
-On YouTube, for example, there’s many art tutorials to get you started.
+For example, YouTube provides many art tutorials.
 Or, search your internet browser for “free online courses” find thousands of opportunities to learn new things for free, right where you are.

 List easy steps so you don’t feel overwhelmed by a new challenge